ruinahkoh/phantom_agent_lead_generation/README.md

 plan actions and simulate the execution of phantoms.
 This prototype should be able to perform a series of actions to find and develop leads based on chat-based interactions with a user.

+### Overview
+This prototype demonstrates an agentic AI system that can reason about a user’s lead generation goal, plan a workflow of PhantomBuster tools, and simulate execution in a human-in-the-loop flow.
+It shows how LangGraph can orchestrate phantoms step by step using a ReAct-style agent, moving us toward autonomous yet controllable workflows for our customers

 ### Workflow
 1) User inputs the goal
 2) The reasoning and acting agent plans the workflow based on the goal and is able to call tools [search_phantoms,add_to_plan,finish_plan]